Indian Ocean Cruises: Your Extraordinary Tropical Voyage

 Shoulder Season (May, October): Transitional months can offer excellent value with generally pleasant weather, though some rain is possible.
 Many cruise lines reposition ships during these periods, creating unique itinerary opportunities.

 Monsoon Season (June – September): The southwest monsoon brings rain and rougher seas to much of the western Indian Ocean.
-However, this is an excellent time for the Maldives’ southern atolls and for exploring the Arabian Peninsula and India’s western coast, where cultural festivals abound.
+However, some parts of the Maldives remain accessible with unique diving conditions, including manta ray season, and this is also an excellent time for exploring the Arabian Peninsula and India’s western coast, where cultural festivals abound.

 Holiday and festive sailings over the Christmas and New Year period are particularly popular, offering a warm-weather escape during the northern hemisphere winter.